amicuchu/NintendoClientsWiki/PIA-Overview.md

 ### Joining a mesh
 The following steps are performed to join a mesh:

-* Your console finds a mesh through [matchmaking](#matchmaking).
+1. Your console finds a mesh through [matchmaking](#matchmaking).
-* Your console establishes a connection to the host of the mesh.
+2. Your console [establishes a connection](#connection-establishment) to the host of the mesh.
-* Your console sends a [join request](Mesh-Protocol#join-request) to the host.
+3. Your console sends a [join request](Mesh-Protocol#join-request) to the host.
-* The host decides if it wants to accept or reject the join request.
+4. The host decides if it wants to accept the join request.
 If the mesh already has the maximum number of participants it may reject the join request for example.
-* The host sends a [join response](Mesh-Protocol#join-response) to your console to inform it about its decision.
+5. The host sends a [join response](Mesh-Protocol#join-response) to your console to inform it about its decision.
 If the join request was accepted, the join response also contains the addresses of the other consoles in the mesh.
-* If the join request was accepted, your console establishes a connection to the other consoles in the mesh.
+6. If the join request was accepted, your console establishes a connection to the other consoles in the mesh.
-* Finally, your console starts sending/receiving data packets to/from other consoles.
+7. Finally, your console starts sending/receiving data packets to/from the other consoles.

+### Connection establishment
 The packet format has been described here: [[PIA Protocol]]